SaswatPadhi/pseudocode.js/README.md

 Pseudocode.js is a JavaScript library that typesets pseudocode beautifully to HTML.

-Pseudocode.js accepts a TeX-style input that borrows the algorithmic constructs from LaTeX's algorithm packages and produces a HTML output that looks (almost) identical to its LaTeX counterpart.
-The usage of a TeX-style grammar enables
+* **Intuitive grammar**: Pseudocode.js takes a LaTeX-style input that supports the algorithmic constructs from LaTeX's algorithm packages.
+With or without LaTeX experience, a user should find the grammar fairly intuitive.
-simple construction of math formulas.
-And any user who already has some LaTeX experience should find pseudocode.js very intuitive.
+* **Print quality:** The HTML output produced by pseudocode.js is (almost) identical with the pretty algorithms printed on publications that are typeset by LaTeX.
+* **Math formula support:** Inserting math formulas in pseudocode.js is as easy as LaTeX.
+Just enclose math expression in `$...$` or `\(...\)`.

+It supports all modern browsers, including Chrome, Safari, Firefox, Opera, and IE 8 - IE 11.

 ## Demo
 Visit the [project website](http://www.tatetian.me/pseudocode.js) for demo.

 ## Usage

+### Basics
 Download [pseudocode.js](https://github.com/tatetian/pseudocode.js/releases),
 and host the files on your server.
 And then include the `js` and `css` files in your HTML files: